kascheri12/kascheri12.github.io/ubuntu_deployment.md

 ```

 From `golemcli` you can inspect settings, tasks, subtasks, etc. Play around with commands to get the feel of things.
-A list of commands can be found at [Golem Command Line](https://github.com/golemfactory/golem/wiki/Command-Line).
+A list of commands can be found at <a href="https://github.com/golemfactory/golem/wiki/Command-Line" target="\_blank">Golem Command Line</a>.

-The first thing I like to do from `golemcli` is name my node so I know which one is mine at [Golem Stats Page](https://stats.golem.network).
+The first thing I like to do from `golemcli` is name my node so I know which one is mine at <a href="https://stats.golem.network" target="\_blank">Golem Stats Page</a>.

 ```
 settings set node_name kascheri12/1